NodeSchoolSF/interview-prep/interview_prep.md

 As you solve problems, you'll find common problem-solving patterns [[1]](https://medium.com/@yashgirdhar/11-companies-55-interviews-9-offers-including-google-and-amazon-heres-what-i-have-to-share-293852c1c98f).
 Take notes on these patterns!
 It'll help you re-apply them to new problems.
 After you solve a problem, read the solution carefully and make sure you fully understand it (on Leetcode, there are often good solutions in the language of your choice in the "Discuss" tab).

-Doing a lot of problems will also help you get fast at [common coding patterns](./common_programming_patterns.md).
+Doing a lot of problems will also help you get fast at [common programming patterns](./common_programming_patterns.md).
 Make sure you know how to do these quickly and without errors in your preferred language.

 ## Know your language in and out